 In sales cycles, making a friendly connection can even be on a human level, so make sure to spend a bit of time reaching your prospect's contacts to find a common thread (through LinkedIn, Twitter, etc), and you’ll be able to bond on a human level if the situation allows.
 This makes you more like-able, and you’re going to have a stronger engagement with your contacts if you find a common thread.
 It is important to find your connection, but be sure not to linger too long on it during calls or demos, as your prospect has limited time that you need to be conscious and respectful of.

-If you’re presenting your solution as an authority on the topic, you’re prospects are more likely to have a favorable impression.
+If you’re presenting your solution as an authority on the topic, your prospects are more likely to have a favorable impression.
 They want to know how your solution will help solve their specific pain points, so using your expert testimonials, case studies, or marketing materials will help will position you as a powerful, expert voice amongst the other noisy providers.

-Marketing has the power to create the initial impression and set the brand with the prospect, but in many cases, it is the sales rep that can establish authority for your solution with the prospect.
+Marketing has the power to create the initial impression and set the brand with the prospect, but in many cases, it is the sales rep who can establish authority for your solution with the prospect.
 When qualifying prospects, sales reps are in the position to ask questions, and a great sales rep will use this knowledge to help coordinate and deliver the right 'prescription' for the prospects pain points, putting them in the best position to close the sale.

-Once you are viewed as an authoritative source in a sales cycle, you’re word is much more valuable to the prospect.
+Once you are viewed as an authoritative source in a sales cycle, your word is much more valuable to the prospect.
 Until they believe that you and your company are authorities on their pain points, you are likely to be viewed more like a 'sales guy' and less like an expert who can solve their problems.

 This can be explained a lot of different ways.
-Simply put-- if there is a perception that something is in short supply, the prospect’s desire for your service will increase.
+Simply put – if there is a perception that something is in short supply, the prospect’s desire for your service will increase.
 Exclusivity is a weapon that we’ve all been exposed to across TV, radio, billboards, and other advertisements.

 The idea of a limited time sale, or a giveaway while supplies last are all tactics that marketers have often tied into this principle.

-As a sales rep, its a fine line to walk between too much and too little pressure.
+As a sales rep, it's a fine line to walk between too much and too little pressure.
 However, understanding these tactics will give you another tool to leverage when necessary to help close more deals.
 You want to ensure there is the right type of urgency throughout the sales cycle.
 Often times, by setting 'micro-commitments' (#2 above) and getting buy-in from the prospect throughout the sales cycle, you'll be able to apply positive pressure to keep the prospect focused on the next step in the process, helping to increase that sense of urgency to get a deal done.